TYPuzzler/TYPuzzler.github.io/README.md

 Contains code related to the front end website

 ### \~/test
-Tests related to frontend and JS.
-Update with test directories if necessary.

-### \~/tests
-Tests related to backend Python code.
+Tests related to the application
-Update with test directories if necessary.

 ## Setup